Your First 3 Steps To Success As A New Comedian

 How did you “write” your comedy material when you got laughs from others in everyday life — before you decided to become a comedian?

-1. Writing is a standardized means of communication intended for an individual reader.
-Talking is not nearly as standardized and is intended for a live and in person communications.
+• Writing is a standardized means of communication intended for an individual reader.
+Talking is not nearly as standardized and is intended for live and in-person communication.

-2. Because only words are involved with the “written” word than with talking, the prospect of only using 50-75 words per minute to generate the laughter levels I have described each and every performing minute pretty much evaporates.
+• Because only words are involved with the “written” word — unlike talking — the prospect of using just 50–75 words per minute to generate the laughter levels I’ve described each and every performing minute pretty much evaporates.

-Note: It is the addition of visual and auditory enhancements (body language, facial expressions, voice variations, etc.) that causes talking to involve far less words that “writing” in order to get the desired laughter results.
+Note: It is the addition of visual and auditory enhancements (body language, facial expressions, voice variations, etc.) that causes talking to require far fewer words than writing in order to get the desired laughter results.

 • People reading their material or using notes